MicrosoftDocs/sdk-api/sdk-api-src/content/msacm/ns-msacm-acmformatchoose.md

 ### -field szFormatTag

-Buffer containing a null-terminated string describing the format tag of the format selection when the <a href="https://docs.microsoft.com/windows/desktop/api/msacm/nf-msacm-acmformatchoose">acmFormatChoose</a> function returns.
-This string is equivalent to the <b>szFormatTag</b> member of the <a href="https://docs.microsoft.com/windows/desktop/api/msacm/ns-msacm-tacmformattagdetails">ACMFORMATTAGDETAILS</a> structure returned by the <a href="https://docs.microsoft.com/windows/desktop/api/msacm/nf-msacm-acmformattagdetails">acmFormatTagDetails</a> function.
+Buffer containing a null-terminated string describing the format tag of the format selection when the [ACMFORMATTAGDETAILS](/windows/win32/api/msacm/nf-msacm-acmformattagdetails)a> structure returned by the <a href="https://docs.microsoft.com/windows/desktop/api/msacm/nf-msacm-acmformattagdetails">acmFormatTagDetails</a> function.
 If the user cancels the dialog box, this member will contain a null-terminated string.

 ### -field szFormat

-Buffer containing a null-terminated string describing the format attributes of the format selection when the <a href="https://docs.microsoft.com/windows/desktop/api/msacm/nf-msacm-acmformatchoose">acmFormatChoose</a> function returns.
-This string is equivalent to the <b>szFormat</b> member of the <a href="https://docs.microsoft.com/windows/desktop/api/msacm/ns-msacm-tacmformatdetails">ACMFORMATDETAILS</a> structure returned by the <a href="https://docs.microsoft.com/windows/desktop/api/msacm/nf-msacm-acmformatdetails">acmFormatDetails</a> function.
+Buffer containing a null-terminated string describing the format attributes of the format selection when the [ACMFORMATDETAILS](/windows/win32/api/msacm/nf-msacm-acmformatdetails)a> structure returned by the <a href="https://docs.microsoft.com/windows/desktop/api/msacm/nf-msacm-acmformatdetails">acmFormatDetails</a> function.
 If the user cancels the dialog box, this member will contain a null-terminated string.

 ### -field pszName